 (2) Prohibit the use of invasive EVV components, including GPS tracking, camera use and audio recording within a consumer’s private home; and

 (3) Recommend the use of web-based timesheets with dual authentication by both the consumer and the provider at the close of the pay period, like most government agencies use for their employees.
 A website timesheet can be designed to include entry for location, type of service provided, and start and end times.
 The consumer will be able to authenticate the hours and services provided using their own login and password.
 Each provider will also have their own, separate and unique login and password to authenticate timesheets.
 Once both parties have authenticated the same information, these web-based timesheets can be directly, electronically submitted to a third-party payroll for processing.

 What is EVV?

 Electronic Visit Verification (EVV) is a new federal regulation put upon states.
 EVV was intended to be an electronic timesheet for personal care attendants of disabled individuals.
-It goes into effect nationwide January 2019, but some states have already introduced systems to individual’s homes.
+It goes into effect nationwide January 2020.
+Some states have already introduced systems into individual homes.

 Where it has been implemented already, states are gravely misusing and abusing their position of power.
-EVV devices aren’t simply electronic clocking in and out on a time sheet, they have GPS tracking, 360 degree camera and audio recording that is completely out of control of the consumer!
+EVV devices aren’t simply electronic clocking in and out on a time sheet.
+They have GPS tracking, biometric data collection (fingerprinting), 360 degree camera and audio recording that is completely out of control of the consumer!
 This is an infringement on personal privacy in the spaces of our homes.